Elettrotecnica/aframe-vr/Readme.md

 for your experience.

-There are limitations to what we can support out fo the box, but things that will work include lightmaps and spawn points.
+There are limitations to what we can support out fo the box, but things that will work include lightmaps, spawn points, particle effects and animations.

-See the mozilla-atrium environment for an example of a model exported directly from Spoke without any further intervention.
+See the mozilla-atrium or the outdoor-festival environments for an example of models from Mozilla Hubs in action.

 ### Environments